vedph/cadmus_web/doc/adding-parts.md

 },
 ```

-6. in its `app.component.html`, add a new entry to the demo menu:
+3. in its `app.component.html`, add a new entry to the demo menu:

 ```html
 <a mat-menu-item routerLink="/demo/__NAME__-part">__NAME__ part</a>
 ```

-## Adding Part/Fragment to the Feature Library
+## Adding Part Feature to the PartGroup-Feature Library

 In a `<partgroup>-feature` module: